 This method uses a two-way connection through a DOCSIS cable modem and utilizes the Trivial File Transport Protocol (TFTP) method used by DOCSIS for its operational software.
 For Host devices (with embedded Cable Modem) in DOCSIS-enabled networks, this mechanism can, at the discretion of the operator, be used to upgrade the operating software.
-The DOCSIS protocol provides two methods to signal a download (a device configuration file and SNMP), as defined in [DOCSIS2.0].
-This specification provides an additional signaling method utilizing the CVT, where the CVT contains the TFTP server address and code file name, as defined in Section 9.19.3.5.
-If the CVT contains a code file name applicable to the Host, then the Host is required to download as per the DOCSIS protocol.
-Further elaboration of the DOCSIS download method is beyond the scope of this specification and is defined in [DOCSIS2.0].
+Further elaboration of this method is beyond the scope of this specification and is defined in [DOCSIS2.0].